Marshall vs. Old Dominion NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Marshall and its opponents have scored at least 63.5 points -- this matchup's over/under -- just once this season.
+- Marshall and its opponents have combined for 64 points or more just once this season.

-- Old Dominion has combined with its opponents to score more than 63.5 points in one game this season.
+- Old Dominion's games have gone over 64 points in just one opportunity this season.

-- The combined points per game average of the two teams, 63.6, is 0.1 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 63.6, is 0.4 points fewer than Saturday's over/under.

-- This contest's total is 7.3 points greater than the 56.2 these two squads combine to allow per game this season.
+- These two squads combine to allow 56.2 points per game, 7.8 fewer than this contest's over/under.

-- The 54.1 PPG average total in Monarchs games this season is 9.4 points fewer than this game's over/under.
+- The 64 over/under in this game is 9.9 points above the 54.1 average total in Monarchs games this season.

 Marshall Stats and Trends